Frequently Asked Questions About XEOMIN

 Merz, the maker of XEOMIN, used XTRACT TechnologyTM.
 This is the only state-of-the-art manufacturing process that uniquely purifies the molecule removing the unnecessary proteins, leaving just the active therapeutic component.
 The direct impact of the non-therapeutic proteins on long term safety or efficacy has not been established.
 Information about the unique XEOMIN manufacturing process and the properties of incobotulinumtoxinA is not intended to imply superiority over other botulinum toxin type A products.

-Botulinum toxin type A is a neuromodulator used to treat the symptoms of adults with upper limb spasticity, cervical dystonia, blepharospasm, and chronic sialorrhea.1 When injected into muscles or glands, this neuromodulator helps by blocking signals from the nerves that can cause the muscles to spasm, or blocking excessive production of saliva in the salivary gland.1
+Botulinum toxin type A is a neuromodulator used to treat the symptoms of adults with upper limb spasticity, cervical dystonia, blepharospasm, or chronic sialorrhea, and children with chronic sialorrhea or upper limb spasticity, excluding spasticity caused by cerebral palsy.1 When injected into muscles or glands, this neuromodulator helps by blocking signals from the nerves that can cause the muscles to spasm, or blocking excessive production of saliva in the salivary gland.1

 XEOMIN is injected directly into the affected muscles or glands.
 Your doctor will decide how many places need to be injected and the dose per location.
 For most people, the first effects of XEOMIN are typically seen within 7 days.
 The effects of XEOMIN usually last about 12 weeks, but may last significantly longer or shorter in individual patients.1 Read the Medication Guide to learn more about what to expect from treatment with XEOMIN.